En012/Team-9-S.E.-Laser-Tag/README.md

 # Switching Address/Port

 After running the program, there will be a button to switch the address and port of the server.
-Follow the example given on the prompt when changing addresses
+Follow the example given on the prompt when changing addresses:

 ###
     Example: 192.168.1.100, 20001

 The IP address you can enter is tied to those on your local machine.
-To check what addresses you can input type this command in
+To check what addresses you can input, type this command in the command line:

 ###
-    ip -a
+    ip a